jamielennox/requests-mock/doc/source/matching.rst

 Additional Matchers
 ===================

-As distinct from `Custom Matching` below we can add an additional matcher callback that lets us do more dynamic matching in addition to the standard options.
+As distinct from `Custom Matching` below, we can add an additional matcher callback that lets us do more dynamic matching in addition to the standard options.
 This is handled by a callback function that takes the request as a parameter:

 .. doctest::